jseun/dotscan/README.md

 Scan completed in 40.147542483s
 ```

-However, if you are scanning a host on your local network, a timeout of 5s
-should be enough, thus reducing execution time by a power of 2.
+However, if you are scanning a host on your local network, a timeout of 5s should be enough, thus reducing execution time by a power of 2.

 ```
-# doscan -w 20480 -t 5s 192.168.0.1
+# dotscan -w 20480 -t 5s 192.168.0.1
 Simple Network Port Scanner version 0.0.0

 Copyright 2015 Samuel Jean.
 All rights reserved.